Ranked! The 20 worst World Cup kits EVER

 9. Africa Unity (2010)

-Puma did some interesting kits for the first World Cup to be held on African soil, and some of ‘em were crackers.
+Puma put out some interesting kits for the first World Cup held on African soil, and some of ‘em were crackers.
 But alas the Africa Unity kit, which was worn by numerous nations during qualifying and had the noble aim of funding biodiversity, was a bit of a wrong ‘un.

-It was meant to represent the continent’s mighty earth and sky, but ended up looking like Man City emerging from a 1970s mudbath, or as if something had gone terribly wrong after Kwadwo Asamoah put the Black Stars’ washing machine on the wrong setting.
+It was meant to represent the continent’s mighty earth and sky, but ended up looking like Man City emerging from a 1970s mudbath.

 8. Mexico goalkeeper (1994)

 Aargh!
 My corneas!
 They’re melting!
-Mexico’s 1994 outfield home kit was semi-acceptable, but goalkeeper Jorge Campos strode onstage in a flouro zigzag vomit hodgepodge that Lady Gaga would deem a bit OTT.
+Mexico’s 1994 outfield home kit was semi-acceptable, but goalkeeper Jorge Campos strode onstage in a fluoro zigzag vomit hodgepodge that Lady Gaga would deem a bit over the top.

 Being the coolest hombre at the World Cup (5ft 6in tall, wild acrobatics, crazy saves), Campos somehow pulled it off anyway – and was also actively involved in the design, presumably after necking a couple of goblets of peyote.